 The sun-drenched vineyards of Puglia are home to the soulful Negroamaro grape variety.
 The name itself, which translates to “black bitter” in Italian, is a lyrical representation of the characteristics of the grape.

-Negroamaro wines exhibit an intriguing blend of ripe fruit flavors and earthy undertones that perfectly represent Puglia’s terroir.
-The wines can be described as a seductive combination of scents that include juicy blackberries, plums, and black currants along with hints of dried herbs, leather, and tobacco.
+Therefore, the wines can be described as a seductive combination of scents.
+They include juicy blackberries, plums, and black currants, as well as hints of dried herbs, leather, and tobacco.

 Nero di Troia: The Noble Warrior